 Today most cultures throughout the world have superstitions that are centred around birds – some of these are universal while others are regional and it seems nobody can agree on whether birds bring good or bad luck.

 Here we take a look at some of the world’s most popular bird superstitions.
-If you know of any others then please get in touch.
+If you know of any others, let us know in the comments below.

 Crows in a churchyard are a sign of bad luck